trobjo-telia/RemoteSubl/README.md

 Comparing to rsub, the followings are enhanced:

-- support multiple files via `rmate foo bar`
+- support multiple files via `rmate foo bar`.
+- use the same view when opening the same file twice.
 - better status bar messages when savning a file or when encountering errors.
 - improve the way to bring up Sublime Text on different platforms.